Surfing

 San Onofre State Beach, San Clemente, California

 Known by locals as "San O" or "Old Man's Beach," San Onofre State Beach has been an essential spot for beginner surfers since the '30s.
-Surfers began to trickle over from Newport Beach as they sought out undeveloped areas to surf and relax, creating a family friendly community that still exists today.
+Surfers began to trickle over from Newport Beach as they sought out undeveloped areas to surf and relax, creating a family-friendly community that still exists today.
 Popular surfers like Tom Blake, Doc Ball, and Hoppy Swarts have all frequented this inlet of golden sand and mellow waves, and you can even learn to surf at Dorian "Doc" Paskowitz's surfing school.

 San Onofre has the best waves in the summer during southern swells that blow in from the northeast.
 Beginning surfers can enjoy gliding along these waves all day, riding the gentle motion of the tide.
 You'll find a similarly relaxing vibe at San Clemente's surf shops, like Icons of Surf, a classic hangout where you can admire traditional surfboard designs.